-The wide receiver plays a huge role in the success of your team.
+The wide receiver position plays a huge role in the success of your team.

 The ability to move the ball through the air has become a staple in most high school, college, and professional offenses.